Home

 Not wanting to remain strapped into their seats for long periods of time in a small cramped spaceship, space tourists will demand somewhere to go to enjoy extended stays in space.
 It's unlikely the government-run ISS will welcome dozens or eventually hundreds of guests.

-See also the Space Architecture section in Space Systems resources.
+In addition, see the Space Architecture section in Space Systems resources.

 Bigelow Aerospace